Reckziegel/invariance/README.md

 #> #   kurtosis <dbl>
 ```

-To check if an asset is stationary - “invariant” - use
+To check if a series is stationary - “invariant” - use
 `invariance_test:`

 ``` r